betapie/PythonCpp/README.md

         print(arg)
 ```

 Now let us import that class, instantiate an instance of it and call it with some parameter from c++.
 For demonstrations sake we will be using a vector which will be turned to a Python list and then be printed.
-An implementation using the raw Python C API with pretty much full error checking and decreffing might look somethig like this - to be fair this could be written a lot better and I was honestly suprised at how long this got...
+An implementation using the raw Python C API with pretty much full error checking and decreffing might look something like this - to be fair this could be written a lot better and I was honestly suprised at how long this got...

 ```c++
 void LogPythonError();